dlajic/Election-Prediction-Google-Trends/README.md

 # Project Title: Can we predict multi-party elections with Google Trends data?
 Evidence across elections, data windows, and model classes

 > **About this fork**
 > This repository is based on a joint student project by Jan Behnert and me (Dean Lajic), originally developed as part of a seminar at the University of Mannheim.
-> The work was later extended and published with the support of our lecturer, Dr. Paul Bauer.
+The project was later substantially extended and finalized together with our lecturer, Dr. Paul Bauer, and published in a peer-reviewed journal.
-> This fork highlights my individual contributions as part of my GitHub portfolio.
+> This fork reflects my individual contributions and is intended as part of my GitHub portfolio.

 **Summary:**
 This project provides unique evidence on the predictive power of Google Trends (GT) in the German multi-party systems, forecasting four elections (2009, 2013, 2017, 2021).
 Our contributions are multifaceted: